University of Medicine and Dentistry of New Jersey: History

 In 1965, the State of New Jersey took over Seton Hall's schools and merged them with the Rutgers school, forming the College of Medicine and Dentistry of New Jersey (CMDNJ).

 In 1981, it was renamed to the University of Medicine and Dentistry of New Jersey (UMDNJ).

 Seton Hall

 The Seton Hall College of Medicine and Dentistry was incorporated on August 6, 1954.
 The college enrolled its first class in 1956 at the Jersey City Medical Center.
 This was the forerunner of the New Jersey Medical School, the New Jersey Dental School, and the Graduate School of Biomedical Sciences.
 In 1965, the college was acquired by the state of New Jersey and renamed the New Jersey College of Medicine and Dentistry (NJCMD).

 Rutgers Medical School

-Rutgers Medical School opened in 1966 as a two-year basic science institution offering the master of medical science (M.M.S.) degree.
+Rutgers Medical School (RMS) opened in 1966 as a two-year basic science institution offering the master of medical science (M.M.S.) degree.
+In 1972, RMS added 2 years of clinical medical education to allow for a full 4-year medical curriculum.
+Raritan Valley Hospital in Green Brook Township, New Jersey, bought in 1970, was the primary clinical teaching hospital.
+By 1980, RMS had moved its clinical focus to New Brunswick, New Jersey, where clinical teaching programs had been established, primarily at Middlesex General Hospital and Saint Peter's Hospital and Raritan Valley Hospital was closed subsequently.

 State takeover and merger

 The College of Medicine and Dentistry of New Jersey (CMDNJ) was created by legislature in 1968 with the consolidation of the boards of trustees of Rutgers Medical School (now Robert Wood Johnson Medical School) and New Jersey College of Medicine and Dentistry.
 It was the largest school of health sciences of its kind in the United States.
 It was also the leading research university in New Jersey, edging the other major research universities in the state (including Princeton University and Rutgers University) in federal research grant dollars.
 It did, however, have various academic partnerships with universities and other institutions in New Jersey.